Here’s a guide to where you can get masses of free screenplays – and why reading them could be a mistake.

 Make The Cut Yourself

 It’s an ever changing and fast updating list.
 But if you have ambitions to see your own script up there on one of those sites (it’s a serious statement of how good your writing is, after all) you’d better make sure that your script is as good as it can be.
-The Screenwriting Goldmine downloadable guide to writing screenplays guides you through that process with clear directions for every step of the way.
+The Screenwriting Goldmine video course on writing screenplays guides you through that process with clear directions for every step of the way.
 Get it here.